Paxlord/Pax-Mhfz-Loader/README.md

 # Pax's MHFZ Mod Loader

-This is a general-purpose mod loader for Monster hunter frontier Z.
+General-purpose mod loader for Monster hunter frontier Z.

 This loader uses a plugin architecture to dynamically load compatible mods present in the "/mods" folder in the main game folder.
 For more information about potentially creating your own mods please check this repo : [paxloader-basemod](https://github.com/Paxlord/paxloader-basemod)
-(Please note that creating mods in this game requires some decent knowledge of C++ and x86 ASM, and even if this loader makes it easier it's still really hard to do.)
+_(Please note that creating mods in this game requires some decent knowledge of C++ and x86 ASM, and even if this loader makes it easier it's still really hard to do.)_

 If you encounter any issue with the loader or any of my mods, feel free to raise an issue or shoot me a dm on Discord at @pax_777